keboola/developers-docs/integrate/storage/api/tde-exporter.md

 This component is normally a part of the [Tableau Writer](https://help.keboola.com/tutorial/write/), but it can also be used as a standalone component.

-Users can [run TDE exporter job](/overview/jobs/) as any other KBC component or register it as an orchestration task.
-After the exporter finishes, the resulting TDE files will be available in the *Storage* - *File uploads* section where you can download them via UI or [API](/integrate/storage/api/import-export/).
+Users can [run a TDE exporter job](/overview/jobs/) as any other KBC component or register it as an orchestration task.
+After the exporter finishes, the resulting TDE files will be available in the *Storage* --- *File uploads* section where you can download them via UI or [API](/integrate/storage/api/import-export/).

 ##  Running the Component
 The TDE Exporter is a Keboola [Docker component](/extend/docker/) supporting both